DinoChiesa/ApigeeEdge-UI-TamperMonkey-Key-Expiry/README.md

 The script just inserts a few UI elements to display the relevant information.
 It is set to run after a brief delay, maybe around ~3.5s.

+Thereafter, it runs every 1.8s and checks to see if the page being viewed is a developer app page, which needs to be tweaked.
+This userscript runs only on edge.apigee.com or enterprise.apigee.com .

 ## License